Introduction

 Nontraditional writing supervised by a faculty member cannot satisfy the Analytical Paper requirement, although it could be used to earn writing credit(s).
 Please note, nontraditional writing must still have a minimum of 20-25 pages per credit awarded for the work.

-A student note can satisfy the Analytical Paper requirement provided it meets the requirements for written work credit and the writing is faculty supervised.
-A draft of the Analytical Paper must receive review by the supervising instructor and a peer.
+A student note can satisfy the Analytical Paper requirement provided it meets the requirements for written work credit and the writing is faculty supervised; a draft of the paper must receive review by the supervising instructor and a peer, with the author also delivering peer review to a fellow upper-level student.
+These supporting review components and the final analytic paper should be submitted to the supervising faculty member for academic credit prior to journal editorial processes that entail editing by other students or faculty.

 No. The Analytical Paper must be done for an HLS course, seminar or workshop, or if an independent project, with an HLS faculty supervisor.